brimdata/brimcap/README.md

 ## Install

-To build from source, go version 1.16 or later is required.
+To build from source, Go version 1.16 or later is required.

 To install the brimcap binary in `$GOPATH/bin`, clone this repo and execute `make install`: